-Ready to add some interest to your histology lessons?
-This is the bundle for you!
-These epithelial and connective tissue lessons, notes, and activities provide your Anatomy students with highly visual, interactive, and engaging resources that they will love.
+Histology isn’t always a favorite for Anatomy and Physiology students, but these lesson plans on histology and tissues are sure to engage them!
+These histology notes, lesson plans, labs, and activities provide your Anatomy students with interactive and engaging resources that they will love.
 These resources provide a perfect introduction to an A&P course by addressing the 4 types of tissues.
 All student pages come in both PRINT and DIGITAL versions for efficient use in class or through distance learning.

 *PLEASE NOTE: This unit is also included in my Full Anatomy and Physiology Course.